 People of transgender experience are more likely to seek gender-affirming hormone therapy than any other medical treatment for aligning their physical body with their gender identity.
 There are no medical recommendations against trans people living with HIV taking HIV drugs together with hormone therapy.

 While more research is needed on gender-affirming hormone therapy and HIV treatment (and there is even less information about these issues for trans men), available data show that most HIV drugs are safe to take with estrogens.
 There are two HIV drugs that should not be taken with estrogens: amprenavir (Agenerase) and unboosted fosamprenavir (Lexiva).
-Tenofovir disoproxil fumarate (Truvada) for HIV prevention (pre-exposure prophylaxis, or PrEP) can be safely taken with feminizing hormones but should be taken regularly and not just “on demand”.
+Tenofovir disoproxil fumarate (Truvada) for HIV prevention (pre-exposure prophylaxis, or PrEP) can be safely taken with feminizing hormones but should be taken daily and not just "on demand".

 Studies have shown that providing hormone therapy alongside HIV care can help trans people enter and stay in HIV care, take their HIV drugs on time, and maintain lower viral loads.
-Unfortunately, however, few providers know much about transgender health care and gender-affirming therapies.
+Unfortunately, however, few providers know much about providing transgender care and gender-affirming therapies.
 This may lead trans women to access feminizing hormones through underground and unregulated channels.
 Hormones bought on the internet, from veterinary suppliers or other channels may not be safe.
 Without a prescribed amount, trans women may also give themselves incorrect doses (often too much).